zhoudaqing/dogx-blocklclinet/README.md

 ## Example

-Start your own local [Bitcore wallet service](https://github.com/bitpay/tdc-wallet-service) instance.
-In this example we assume you have `tdc-wallet-service` running on your `localhost:3232`.
+Start your own local [Bitcore wallet service](https://github.com/bitpay/bsa-wallet-service) instance.
+In this example we assume you have `bsa-wallet-service` running on your `localhost:3232`.

 Then create two files `irene.js` and `tomas.js` with the content below: